stateless-solutions/litepaper/litepaper.md

     G<-.->po1 & po2
 ```

-**2024-2025**: Extending safety guarantees to encompass indexing and streaming analytics, enhanced by value-add APIs.
-The roadmap includes the integration of webhooks, events, role-based access controls, and an expansion of payment options.
-A key goal is to diversify the developer library offerings with Infrastructure as Code (IaC) workflows, integrated environments, and extensive tracing to enhance application resilience enough to remove their dependency on the Stateless gateway point of availability failure.
+**2024-2025**: Enhancing the autonomy of our users by expanding the range of tools available to data consumers, with a focus on integrating Infrastructure as Code (IaC) workflows, comprehensive integrated environments, and extensive tracing capabilities.
+These enhancements aim to increase application resilience and reduce dependency on the Stateless gateway, thereby mitigating potential points of failure and ensuring continuity of service.

 ```mermaid
 flowchart LR